followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/6 Pivot Grid Cell/columnType.md

 ===========================================================================

 <!--shortDescription-->
-Contains the type of the column to which the data cell belongs.
+The type of the column to which the cell belongs.
+Available for data area cells only.
 <!--/shortDescription-->

 <!--fullDescription-->
-The **columnType** field has the following values.
+The **columnType** field has the following values:

 - *'D'*
     A data field.